BSSB33/machine_learning/README.md

 # Introduction to Data Science subject at ELTE and the Machine Learning A-Z Hands-On Python repository
 Welcome!
-This Repository contains my codes and useful materials from the followint courses:
+This Repository contains my codes and useful materials mainly from the followint courses:
 - 'Introduction to Data Science' subject at ELTE
 - 'Machine Learning A-Z Hands-On Python' online course from Udemy
 - 'Machine Learning' subject at ELTE